Home | About the Guide | Buy Now | Virtual Tour | Current Conditions | Contact Us

 Shoshone National Forest Campgrounds (South Unit)

 Some of the camps in the Shoshone National Forest (as well as the BLM camps between Pinedale and Lander) are being effected by the pine bark beetle.
 You'll find that the forests have been thinned (or will be thinned).
 Fortunately, many of these camps have a diverse forest of aspen, spruce, and fir, so they shade can still be found.
-One closure this season is Big Sandy Campground north of Farson; the popular trailhead is still open, however.
-Nearby Scab Creek Campground/Trailhead (toward Pinedale) is a good alternative.

 CENTRAL REGION

-Changes to Guernsey State Park
+Changes at Guernsey State Park

-Changes to Seminoe State Park
+Changes at Glendo State Park

 NORTH-NORTHEAST REGION

-New Guidebook for the Black Hills
+Our Guidebook for the Black Hills

 BLACK HILLS Camping book